-- Language barriers cause challenges in efforts to improve health literacy and awareness of health services and resources. - Socio-economic status may pose additional challenges to residents navigating available resources.
-For example, there are specific physicians that accept Medicaid insurance however, many health care professionals do not accept new patients with Medicaid coverage. - While there are educational programs provided in the community; they lack sensitivity related to literacy, language, lack of documentation, limited financial resources, and the overall understanding of culture.
-Different approaches are necessary to target vulnerable populations to effectively share information about health conditions and healthy living.

-• Residents are not always being assessed to determine their level of understanding and health literacy.
+- Language barriers cause challenges to efforts to improve health literacy and awareness of health services and resources. - Socio-economic status may pose additional challenges to residents navigating available resources.
+For example, there are specific physicians that accept Medicaid insurance however, many health care professionals do not accept new patients with Medicaid coverage. - While there are educational programs provided in the community; they do not offer the sensitivity related to literacy, language, lack of documentation, limited financial resources, and the overall understanding of culture that is necessary to be effective.
+Different approaches are necessary to target vulnerable populations to effectively share information about health conditions and healthy living. - Residents are not always being assessed to determine their level of understanding and health literacy.